 The Rabbinical Assembly is the international association of Conservative rabbis.
 Since its founding in 1901, the Assembly has been the creative force shaping the ideology, programs, and practices of the Conservative movement, and is committed to building and strengthening the totality of Jewish life.
 The Assembly publishes learned texts, prayerbooks, and works of Jewish interest; and it administers the work of the Committee on Jewish Law and Standards for the Conservative movement.
 It also serves the professional and personal needs of its membership through publications, conferences, and benefit programs, and it coordinates the Joint Placement Commission of the Conservative movement.
 Rabbis of the Assembly serve congregations throughout the world, and also work as educators, officers of communal service organizations, and college, hospital, and military chaplains.

-Vice President: Rabbi William G. Gershon
+President: Rabbi William G. Gershon

-Treasurer: Rabbi Philip S. Scheim
+Vice President: Rabbi Philip S. Scheim

-Financial Secretary: Rabbi Debra Newman Kamin
+Treasurer: Rabbi Debra Newman Kamin

-Secretary: Rabbi Stewart L. Vogel
+Financial Secretary: Stewart L. Vogel